In this article

 Safety certifications or health training

 Do you have certifications or training that could boost your rates?
-Are you specialized in caring for infants or have you worked with children with special needs?
+Are you specialized in caring for infants or have you worked with children with disabilities?
 Make sure to take this into account when setting your rate.

 “A la carte” services